axieinfinity/ronin-documentation/docs/community/contribute/contribution-guide.md

 Any contribution to the Ronin documentation repository needs to be submitted as a *pull request*.
 If you are new to working with GitHub repositories and pull requests, review the [First Contributions](https://github.com/firstcontributions/first-contributions) guide.

+## What to contribute
+You can contribute to Ronin documentation in a few ways:
+* Open an issue in the [repository](https://github.com/axieinfinity/ronin-document) if you noticed something that needs updating.
+* Discuss the documentation and other things Ronin on our Discord server.
+* Make changes to existing content and write new content through pull requests.

 ## How to contribute
-The contribution workflow differs based on the type of changes you want to make.
+The contribution flow differs based on the type of changes you want to make.
 Refer to the following sections for step-by-step guidance.

-### Minor changes
+### Make changes via UI
 For simple edits such as fixing a typo, a broken link, or editing a sentence, follow these steps:
 1. Click **Edit this page**.
 This takes you to the markdown file in GitHub.
 2. Edit the contents.